Western Digital Corporation (WDC) Stock Analysis - Price Target, Hold Rating & DCF Valuation (2026)

 Is WDC a buy, hold, or sell?

-WDC carries a valuation grade of Avoid.
-The trailing P/E of 31.8 sits broadly in line with the Technology sector median of 32.0x.
-Our discounted cash flow model produces an intrinsic range of $305–$569 — implying a -18% margin of safety at the current price of $531.21.
+WDC carries a valuation grade of Hold.
+The trailing P/E of 33.7 sits broadly in line with the Technology sector median of 32.0x.
+Our discounted cash flow model produces an intrinsic range of $348–$865 — implying a +18% margin of safety at the current price of $513.84.
 The width of the DCF range reflects genuine uncertainty in the terminal growth rate assumption: the correct framework is a probability-weighted distribution over scenarios, not a single point estimate.
 See the DCF valuation framework for full methodology.

 With a 12% beat rate on recent quarters, earnings predictability has been mixed.
-Analyst estimate revisions are trending flat.
+Analyst estimate revisions are trending upward.

 What are WDC's key risk factors?

-The options market shows a put/call ratio of 1.79, reflecting a notably bearish skew in derivative positioning.
-Implied volatility of 82.7% exceeds realized volatility of 59.3% by 23 points, suggesting options are pricing in elevated risk.
-Insiders have been net sellers to the tune of $72.8M recently.
+At 0.00, the put/call ratio skews bullish, with call buyers dominating recent flow.
+Implied and realized volatility are roughly aligned at 2.1% and 1.2% respectively.
+Insiders have been net sellers to the tune of $63.9M recently.
 While routine dispositions are common, the magnitude bears watching.
-Short interest stands at 9.7% of float, a moderate level.
+Short interest stands at 7.3% of float, a moderate level.

 How does WDC fit in a diversified portfolio?

-Among closely correlated names, WDC shows the strongest co-movement with MU (0.64), AVGO (0.38), NVDA (0.36).
+Among closely correlated names, WDC shows the strongest co-movement with MU (0.68), AVGO (0.44), AMD (0.42).
 Investors seeking diversification should note these correlation dynamics when constructing multi-asset portfolios.

 True portfolio risk is a function of the full covariance structure across all holdings — not individual stock metrics.
 The Portfolio Health Check quantifies this at the portfolio level: it surfaces hidden concentration, marginal CVaR contributions, and the degree to which your overall allocation deviates from an optimal risk-adjusted mandate.
 The WDC analysis here is a single node in that larger structure.